MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 ## CPU reset
-Upon reset, the CPU must load the Program Counter from the Reset vector at address 0xFFFC and 0xFFFD, instead of using a hardcoded value in the source code.

-To achieve this the control registers must be given default values.
+Upon reset, the CPU must load the Program Counter from the Reset vector at addresses 0xFFFC and 0xFFFD, instead of using a hardcoded value in the source code.
+To achieve this the control registers must be given default values:
 * Lines 2774-2777 of cpu/ctl.vhd starts the Reset sequence by forcing the Instruction Register to the value 00, i.e. the BRK instruction.
 * Lines 2753-2756 skip the first few cycles of the BRK